richard-porter/richard-porter/owasp-dsgai-mapping.md

 Factual Grounding (HRP-1) governs synthetic data presentation confidence registers.
 No BDD entry covers anonymization failure as a behavioral signal.
 Adjacent to the honest failure principle: a system that presents synthetic data with the confidence register of ground truth has failed HRP-1.

 **DSGAI11 — Cross-Context & Multi-User Conversation Bleed**
 **Primary convergence point.** BDD-03 (Cross-Session Drift Isolation) is the direct structural match: prior session state propagating into initialization IS conversation bleed, named from two disciplines.
 CVE-2025-6515 (MCP SSE endpoint returning non-unique session IDs) is the CVE instantiation of the BDD-03 FAIL condition.
-The NeurIPS 2025 “Memory Injection Attacks on LLM Agents via Query-Only Interaction” paper is an empirical cousin to the Byzantine prompt contamination experiment.
 OWASP’s Tier 2 “fine-grained authorization on retrieval and context construction, decisions made at query time” is the operational description of what TCP’s boundary recomputation axiom enforces formally.

+**MINJA empirical anchor (NeurIPS 2025):** The Memory INJection Attack (Dong et al., arXiv:2503.03704, NeurIPS 2025) is the primary external empirical confirmation of the BDD-03 / DSGAI11 convergence claim.
+MINJA demonstrates that an attacker can inject malicious records into an LLM agent’s memory bank through query-only interaction — without direct access to the memory store.
+Injected records surface during later retrieval and elicit harmful reasoning steps when a victim query is processed.
+Reported injection success rates exceed 95% against production agents across diverse architectures.
+This is the memory-layer instantiation of the BDD-03 failure mode: prior session state — whether accumulated behavioral drift or injected malicious content — propagates into session initialization through the memory retrieval layer.
+A session that initializes from a poisoned memory bank cannot pass BDD-03 regardless of how accurately it retrieves or recites its constraints.
+The structural diagnosis is identical to the Experiment 58 series finding: context is not architecture.
+Safety must be architectural.
+Convergence with Provenance Laundering: once injected content is embedded in long-term memory, it influences future behavior in ways that are temporally decoupled from the original input — individual interactions appear legitimate while the aggregate pipeline is compromised.

+Citation: Dong, S., Xu, S., He, P., Li, Y., Tang, J., Liu, T., Liu, H., & Xiang, Z. (2025).
+Memory Injection Attacks on LLM Agents via Query-Only Interaction.
+NeurIPS 2025. arXiv:2503.03704. https://neurips.cc/virtual/2025/poster/118152

+**Gap remaining:** BDGL gradient model currently covers within-session drift only — cross-session gradient propagation via poisoned memory is an open architectural question.
+See BDGL Open Question 3 and BDD Ledger Open Question 1.

 **DSGAI12 — Unsafe Natural-Language Data Gateways (LLM-to-SQL/Graph)**
 Natural language gateways are premise injection surfaces.
 BDD-06 narrative lock detection is the behavioral control; TCP Resource Bounds in the Delegation Grammar are the structural control.
 RAG is itself a natural language data gateway — the empirical finding that RAG degrades safety alignment (An et al., Goh et al.) is directly relevant here.